SalcedoManuel/SalcedoManuel/README.md

 # About me

-I am Manuel Salcedo and I'm 23 years old.
+I am Manuel Salcedo and I'm 25 years old.
 I was born in Madrid, Spain :es: .
 I was studied "Ingeniería de Sistemas Audiovisuales y Multimedia" at Rey Juan Carlos University.
 I like program in HTML and JS although I can make programs with other programming languages like Python :computer: .

 ## What am I doing?

-Now, I am developing my practices of "LTAW" subject.

-  * I am creating an app/web to manage strategies and tires of "F12021" and in a future, "F1 Manager".

-You can see it here :point_right: [F1](https://github.com/SalcedoManuel/F1-Management)
+Now, I am working to [MoMe](https://es.linkedin.com/company/monitorizacion-y-medidas-mome).In this company, I work as Telecommunications engineer focused on image and sound and as programmer where I have been learning and working with [Scala software](https://scala.com/en/).
+Scala software has Python to support to run his scripts, so I have worked with both programming languajes.

   * I am developing a app to get and analize soundscape quizs data.